giantswarm/ingress-nginx-app/helm/ingress-nginx/README.md

 ### Ingress Admission Webhooks

-The nginx ingress controller pod exposes an endpoint that will integrate with the `validatingwebhookconfiguration` Kubernetes feature to prevent bad ingress from being added to the cluster.
+The Ingress-Nginx Controller pod exposes an endpoint that will integrate with the `validatingwebhookconfiguration` Kubernetes feature to prevent bad ingress from being added to the cluster.

 #### How the Chart Configures the Hooks
 A validating and configuration requires the endpoint to which the request is sent to use TLS.
 It is possible to set up custom certificates to do this, but in most cases, a self-signed certificate is enough.
 The setup of this component requires some more complex orchestration when using helm.
 The steps are created to be idempotent and to allow turning the feature on and off without running into helm quirks.

 1. A pre-install hook provisions a certificate into the same namespace using a format compatible with provisioning using end user certificates.
 If the certificate already exists, the hook exits.
-2. The ingress nginx controller pod is configured to use a TLS proxy container, which will load that certificate.
+2. The Ingress-Nginx Controller pod is configured to use a TLS proxy container, which will load that certificate.
 3. Validating and Mutating webhook configurations are created in the cluster.
 4. A post-install hook reads the CA from the secret created by step 1 and patches the Validating and Mutating webhook configurations.
 This process will allow a custom CA provisioned by some other process to also be patched into the webhook configurations.
 The chosen failure policy is also patched into the webhook configurations